biasmv/pv/doc/mol.rst

 Molecular structures are represented by the :class:`mol.Mol` class.
 While nothing restricts the type of molecules stored in an instance of :class:`mol.Mol`, the data structure is optimized for biological macromolecules and follows the same hierarchical organizing principle.
 The lowest level of the hierarchy is formed by chains.
 The chains consist of one or more residues.
 Depending on the type of residues the chain holds, the chain is interpreted as a linear chain of residues, e.g. a polyeptide, or polynucleotide, or a collection of an unordered group of molecules such as water.
 In the former case, residues are ordered from N to C terminus, whereas in the latter the ordering of the molecules does not carry any meaning.
 Each residue consists of a one or more atoms.

 Tightly coupled to :class:`mol.Mol` is the concept of structural subset, a :class:`mol.MolView`.
 MolViews have the exact same interface than :class:`mol.Mol` and in most cases behave exactly the same.
 Thus, from a user perspective it mostly does not matter whether one is working with a complete structure or a subset thereof.
-In the following, the API described for :class:`mol.Mol` only, but almost all methods are valid for :class:`mol.MolView` as well.
-Where differences exists, they are documented.
+In the following, the APIs for the :class:`mol.Mol` and :class:`mol.MolView` classes are described together.
+Where differences exist, they are documented.

 The Mol (and MolView) API